Field Geology in the Rockies

 How do geologists know what they know about geologic time and physical processes that operate on Earth?
 The answer lies buried within the Earth's rock record.
 Concord's field course addresses these questions by helping you develop an understanding of field research and how it is connected to data derived in the laboratory.
 Our field camp will help you develop an understanding of field relations, geologic processes, and geologic time by engaging in geologic mapping.

-The Concord University geology field camp is offered for 6 semester hours and includes approximately 5 weeks of field work from mid-May to late June in Colorado and Utah (May 16 to June 18 for 2017).
-The course emphasizes geologic mapping at 6 different field sites using both traditional and digital methods with iPad’s (provided to participants).
+The Concord University geology field camp is offered for 6 semester hours and includes approximately 5 weeks of field work from mid-May to late June in Colorado and Utah.
+The course emphasizes geologic mapping at 4-6 different field sites using both traditional and digital methods with iPad’s (provided to participants).
 Students will also construct cross sections, utilize stereographic projections of structural data, and write interpretive reports for each field area.